To enter the SMTP settings, please navigate to the Setup Wizard on port 81:

 The difference between SSL/TLS and STARTTLS is the latter is not a protocol but a command issued between an email program and a server.
 STARTTLS notifies a mail server that the contents of an email need to be encrypted.
 If the mail is intercepted, its contents and metadata are scrambled and difficult to decode.
 Once the transmission is received, the data will be decrypted.

-To support only one port, STARTTLS emerged as a way for a client to connect over plain text, then upgrade to a secure connection that used SSL/TLS.
-Ultimately, this posed a number of client and security problems.
+and To support only one port, STARTTLS emerged as a way for a client to connect over plain text, and then upgrade to a secure connection that used SSL/TLS.
+Ultimately, this posed many client and security problems.
 To remedy this, most services continued to use plain-text connections on one port number and offer secure, implicit SSL/TLS connections on a second one.
 Today, most users use implicit SSL/TLS with port 465 and upgrade their connection with STARTTLS using port 587.

 Custom From Header